goreckis6/next-platform-starter-7174a/README.md

 ## Conclusion

 These improvements address the caching issues, enhance the PDF processing for bank statements, provide a full window display feature, and add AI-based transaction parsing that enhances the user experience when working with bank statement PDFs.

+The AI parsing feature can be configured to use ChatGPT for even better transaction extraction by setting the OPENAI_API_KEY environment variable.